rolandjlevy/js-solitaire-game/notes.md

 - Fix weird glitch in Help section transition
 - make help panel scrollable
 - Write help section
+- Add ordering index to Leader Board
+- Write readme
+- Protect against XSS with obscurator
+- create a pre-obs repl for firebase code
+- Scoring: in submission message, add 250 points if you end up with 1 left and another 250 points if it's left in the middle position, id:25

 ### Other solitaire games
 - https://veerasundar.com/33holepegsolitaire/